brstuder/mkdocs/docs/audubon-api.md

 }
 ```

-The Audubon API returns three species: Mallard, Green Heron, and Wood Duck.
+The Audubon API returns three species: Green Heron, Mallard, and Wood Duck.
 Two of these species are ducks, and one is a heron.
 From the image, we can safely determine the pictured species is not a duck.
 Therefore, we conclude the species must be a green heron (and we'd be correct!).

 ### Filtering for Individual Species

 Because each logged species will have a unique `name` value (whereas all other parameters can be shared by multiple species), you should filter for an individual species by querying by its full common name.

+Since we have already logged the American Robin, let's check that it still exists:

 `curl -X GET "http://localhost:8080/audubon?name=American%20Robin"`